 FRUITBODY up to 12 cm across, usually much smaller, bright yellow orange overall, cap usually bright orange yellow overall but margin covered with a thin pinkish bloom (possibly obscured when rain soaked); hymenium ridged, more or less brilliant orange yellow, as intensely colored as or darker than the cap, running from the cap edge well down the stem; stem usually relatively short, solid, light yellow; flesh firm and fibrous, bruising sparingly and very slowly, with damaged areas noted as darker patches in older specimens.
 ODOR fruity apricotlike (slightly stronger than C. formosus).
 FRUITING ectomycorrhizal with Sitka spruce and shore pine along the coast and Engelmann spruce in the mountains, generally fruiting from August through October in old forests.
 RANGE confirmed from British Columbia, Washington, and Oregon, and likely also occurs in California, native to the region and apparently restricted to temperate western spruce and pine forests.
 SPORE PRINT orange yellow.
 MICROSTRUCTURES basidiospores ellipsoid, smooth, colorless, (6) 7.5 to 10 (11.3) x 4.5 to 5.5 µm; clamp connections abundant in all tissues.
 REMARKS Unlike the Pacific golden chanterelle, the rainbow chanterelle has a smooth cap that lacks closely appressed scales even when young, exhibits no immediate yellow staining when bruised, and has a darker spore print.
 The bright orange yellow ridges of the rainbow chanterelle lack a pinkish cast, so that any pink coloration is generally restricted to the outer cap margin.
 The intense pinkish coloration found in certain young or dry Pacific golden chanterelles, on the other hand, is found only on the hymenium.

-In addition to the chanterelles considered in Pilz et al., there is another chanterelle newly described from Oregon, Cantharellus cascadensis.
-A brief account is given below, derived from the original description.
+In addition to the chanterelles considered in Pilz et al., there is another chanterelle later described from Oregon, Cantharellus cascadensis.
+A brief account is given below, derived from the original 2003 description, with further notes from Siegel and Schwarz (2016) reflecting observations after that description.

 |GENUS AND SPECIES||KEY ENTRIES|